 The 110V AC outlet can power small home appliances requiring less than 100W such as fans, laptops, portable televisions, or CPAP machines.
 The three 5V USB outputs can charge phones, tablets, and cameras, while the three 12V DC outputs are for devices you’d normally power through your vehicle such as lights, air compressors, and car coolers.

 It’s surprisingly portable for what it offers, weighing 3.5 pounds with a convenient handle.
 If you need even more power, several other variants are available with even greater battery capacity and higher maximum output.
 The unsurprising trade-off is that they’re noticeably larger and heavier as well.Buy on Amazon

 A solar-powered speaker is a fun novelty item ideal for camping or days at the beach.
 Unlike similar models, ABFOCE’s Solar Bluetooth Speaker has an outer casing that’s IPX6 rated against shock, dust, and water.
 It’ll happily take splashes and rain in its stride, but can’t be fully submerged in water.

 Every 10 minutes of solar charging on a sunny day equals about half an hour of music, and it will continue to charge even while playing.
 After being fully charged from either the sun or a wall socket, the speaker can play music for up to 60 hours from its 5000mAh battery.

 Weighing just over a pound, the 10W speaker includes a built-in LED flashlight, and can function as a power bank for small USB devices.
-The 1-amp maximum output means it won’t charge your phone especially quickly, but should still be able to top it up without a problem.Buy on Amazon
+It won’t charge your phone especially quickly, but should still be able to eventually top it up after a few hours.Buy on Amazon

 Solar-Powered Camping Cooker